 After Japan’s victory in the Russo-Japanese War in 1905, “commercial Orientalism” continued to thrive as the American public still clung to the lingering traces of “Japan Fever,” even in the wake of a growing racialized threat in the form of a modernized Japanese state.
 The first decade of the twentieth century saw the heyday of Japanese themed stereoviews, as the three major publishing houses of C.H.
 Graves, H.C.
 White, and the Underwoods were offering no less than eight different 100-view sets.
 The growing popularity of amateur photography and the widespread reproduction of images more generally in books, magazines, and newspapers afforded less cultural prestige to the ownership of large collections of stereoviews.
 Eventually, “nickelodeons” and larger theaters would become the preferred form of “virtual travel” for most Americans by the 1910’s.
 By 1908, Underwood & Underwood issued its last major catalogue of stereoviews before downsizing its stock of negatives in a slow sell-off to its rival Keystone and transforming its business into one of the first stock photography companies.
 In addition to publishing the “Ponting set” of 1904, Underwood & Underwood continued to issue a second 100-view Japan set and a Russo-Japanese War set, both initially offered in 1905.
 Moreover, in looking to cater to sophisticated clientele, Underwood & Underwood began assigning a stereo-photographer to accompany wealthy tourists on world cruises aboard the S.S.
 Cleveland and marketed new sets directly to these cultured elite.
-Between 1908 and 1915, many of the new views were taken by anonymous company photographers, and possibly even accomplished amateurs, who joined the tourist excursion parties to various stops around Japan.
+Between 1908 and 1915, many of the new views were taken by anonymous company photographers.

 - Title/Caption: The Kakamura Wonder [handwritten on reverse]